Youssefshawky969/AWS-Lambda-function-and-S3-serving-as-Static-content-for-Serverless-web-application/README.md

 # Serverless Travel App

-![Animation](https://github.com/user-attachments/assets/ee5dec18-5d1e-40aa-9931-97def6bbd785)
+[section:overview]

 ### Project Overview:
 This serverless travel assistant app enables users to input a city and receive live weather data and popular tourist destinations.
 It is fully deployed on AWS using Terraform for Infrastructure as Code (IaC).
- ### Purpose:
 To build a fully serverless and globally accessible application that allows users to input a destination and receive live weather data and top tourist places.
 Uses static website hosting for frontend, with a dynamic backend powered by AWS Lambda and API Gateway, and secures content delivery using CloudFront and enforces CORS policies for browser-based communication.

-## Steps
+[section:architecture overview]

-### Backend:
+### Architecture Overveiw

+**Digram**

+![Animation](https://github.com/user-attachments/assets/ee5dec18-5d1e-40aa-9931-97def6bbd785)

+**Components**

+**Backend:**
-   #### Lambda Function
+   ##### Lambda Function
 - AWS Lambda hosts the Python Flask backend that gets geo-coordinates using OpenStreetMap, fetches weather from Open-Meteo, then retrieves tourist places from Google Places API.
 - Flask app is converted into an AWS Lambda-compatible handler using Mangum, and dependencies ```(flask, requests, flask-cors, etc.)``` are packaged with the app ``` places.py ```

+**Frontend:**
+##### S3 serving as static content
+- Creates a bucket for frontend static files, enables S3 to serve index.html as the root, restricts public ACLs and policies for security, then grants CloudFront OAC permission to access bucket content.
+- S3 for stating content

+##### CloudFront
+- CloudFront OAC generates Origin Access Control for secure S3 access.

+[section:project structure]

+### Project Structure
+- `provider.tf`
+- `lambdafunction.tf`
+- `static-website.tf`
+- `iampolicy.tf`
+- `cloudfront.tf`
+- `apigateway.tf`
+- `output.tf`
+- `index.html`
+- `places.py`

+[section:implementing steps]

+### Implementing Steps

-   * This block ```Lambda Function``` deploys ```places.zip``` using ```python3.11```, defining handler, timeout, and source hash.
+   * In this block in `lambdafunction.tf` deploys `places.zip` using `python3.11`, defining handler, timeout, and source hash.

 ```
      resource "aws_lambda_function" "flask_lambda" {
   filename         = "places.zip"